santosh-ksharma/datawarehouse/README.md

 - In this implementation, the product operations are all inserts.
 So to update a product, delete a products or all of them and then invoke the product upload again.
 Here, product name is considered to be unique and so application will return error if same product is again being uploaded that already exists in database.

 - The application is integrated with github actions for CI/CD and deployed to cloud run (personal account).
+The application is deployed in cloud run url : https://datawarehouse-2gwxlvwsmq-ew.a.run.app

 - When selling/deleting a product, if any of the article is not having sufficient stock, an exception is returned with status code and an error message.